`Why didn't you allocate this task to them?' Negotiation-Aware Explicable Task Allocation and Contrastive Explanation Generation: Counterfactual Allocation and Explaining a Proposed Allocation

 \textbf{Explanation as a Negotiation Tree}

-We show that when an optimal counterfactual $o_i$ exist for a human agent $i \in \{0, \dots, n - 1\}$, AITA can come up with an effective explanation that refutes it, i.e. explains why $o$ is a better solution for $i$ than their counterfactual $o_i$.
+We show that when an optimal counterfactual $o_i$ exists for a human $i \in \{0, \dots, n - 1\}$, AITA can come up with an effective explanation that refutes it, i.e. explains how the counterfactual $o_i$ can later result in an acceptable allocation that is not better than $o$.

 We thus propose to describe a negotiation tree, which starts with the counterfactual $o_i$ at its root and excludes the original allocation $o$, as an explanation.
-This differs from the human's negotiation tree because it uses the actual costs as opposed to using the noisy cost estimates.
-Further, AITA, with no limits on computation capabilities, can propose allocations that are not bound by the the subset selection function.
+This differs from the human's negotiation tree because it uses the actual costs as opposed to using the noisy cost estimates.\footnote{Noisy estimates of other agents are not needed to be known by AITA in order to generate explanation.} Further, AITA, with no limits on computation capabilities, can propose allocations that are not bound by the subset selection function.
 We finally show that an SPE in this tree results in an SPE that cannot yield a lower cost for the human $i$ than $o$.
 At that point, we expect a rational human to be convinced that $o$ is a better allocation than the counterfactual $o_i$.
 Note that a large allocation problem does not imply a long explanation (i.e. a negotiation tree of longer path from root to lowest leaf).
 In turn, a larger problem does not necessarily make an explanation verbose.
 We can now define what an explanation is in our case.

-{\em \textbf{Explanation. } An explanation is a negotiation tree with true costs that shows the counterfactual allocation $o_i$ will result in a final allocation $\hat{o}_i$ such that $C_i(\hat{o}_i) \geq C_i(o)$. }
+{\em \textbf{Explanation. } An explanation is a negotiation tree (note that this negotiation tree can be cast as a natural language or dialogue) with true costs that shows the counterfactual allocation $o_i$ will result in a final allocation $\hat{o}_i$ such that $C_i(\hat{o}_i) \geq C_i(o)$. }

 Even before describing how this looks in the context of our example, we need to ensure one important aspect-- given a counterfactual $o'$ against $o$, an explanation always exists.